-All data within the AllClients Systems is being hosted at RackSpace.com.
-Some of Rackspace servers are physically located outside of the EEA.
-Is this OK under GDPR?
+All data within the AllClients Systems is being hosted by RackSpace and some of their servers are physically located outside of the EEA… Is this OK under GDPR?

-AllClients and Rackspace have entered into a Data Processing Agreement that incorporates all required GDPR provisions (including the model clauses) which allows both AllClients and RackSpace to import and process the relevant data exported by AllClients customers.
-Rackspace is also Privacy Shield certified.
+AllClients and Rackspace have entered into a Data Processing Agreement that incorporates all required GDPR provisions (including the Standard Contractual Clauses) which allows both AllClients and RackSpace to import and process the relevant data exported by AllClients customers.

 Because the relationship between AllClients and our customers is GDPR compliant, does that automatically make AllClients’ customers compliant as well?